Mianxin

-Aisin Gioro Mianxin (瑞懷親王 綿忻; 9 March 1805 – 27 September 1828) was Qing dynasty imperial prince as the fourth son of the Jiaqing Emperor.
+Mianxin (綿忻; 9 March 1805 – 27 September 1828) was Qing dynasty imperial prince as the fourth son of the Jiaqing Emperor.
 Mianxin was made the first holder of the Prince Rui of the First Rank title in 1819.
 In contrary to existing iron-cap Prince Rui of the First Rank peerage, the first character in the title was translated into Manchu as "sabingga".
 The peerage was not extinct as Mianxin had a legitimate male heir and the peerage was not granted perpetual inheritability, which meant that his successors would hold diminished ranks.

 Life

 Mianxin was born to Empress Xiaoherui on 9 March 1805 during the latter's reign.
 In his childhood, Mianxin shared a close relationship with his elder brother, Miankai and Minning, the future Daoguang Emperor who had been adopted by the empress in 1797.
 In the late Jiaqing era, Mianxin was intended to succeed the weakening Jiaqing Emperor.
 However, Mianxin was granted a title of the Prince Rui of the First Rank with the character "瑞" at the age of 14 (15 sui).

 In 1820, he accompanied his father at the Chengde Mountain Resort.
 After the death of the emperor the successor was not appointed, leaving a final decision to the Empress Dowager, Lady Niohuru.
 Lady Niohuru did not appoint Mianxin as a successor, which earned a praise from Minning for avoiding to pursue self-interest into the succession list although the decision was influenced by Minning's report about the secret imperial decree dating back to 1800.

 During the national mourning in 1821, Mianxin performed sacrificial rites at the Chang Mausoleum of the Western Qing tombs for 25 days.
 Before the grand sacrifices at the tomb, Mianxin had been so overwhelmed by grievance that did not attend the rites.
-In February 1823, Mianxin and Miankai redistributed the meal and monetary aid to the victims of flood.
+In February 1823, Mianxin and Miankai redistributed the meal and monetary aid to the victims of the flood.
 In 1823, Mianxin gained control over the Ministry of War and Ministry of Personnel.
 In November 1824, Mianxin presided over the grand sacrifices at the Changling.
 Due to mismanagement of the printing house of the Hall of Martial Valor in the Forbidden City, Mianxin had his salary decreased, while his assistants received various forms of punishment.

 Mianxin died on 27 September 1828 of illness and was posthumously honoured as Prince Ruihuai of the First Rank (和硕瑞怀亲王, meaning "propitious and affectionate").
 He was succeeded by his only son, Yizhi.